onitake/restreamer/README.md

 See restreamer.example.json for a documented example.

-The input and output buffer sizes should be adapted to the expected stream bitrates and account for unstable or slow internet connections.
+The input and output buffer sizes should be adapted to the expected stream bitrates and must account for unstable or slow client-side internet connections.

 It is also important to keep the bandwidth of the network interfaces in mind, so the connection limit should be set accordingly.

-Memory usage is also tied to these values, and can be roughly calculated as follows:
+Buffer memory usage is equally important, and can be roughly calculated as follows:

 ```
 mpegts_packet_size = 188
 max_buffer_memory = mpegts_packet_size * (number_of_streams * input_buffer_size + max_connections * output_buffer_size)
 ```

+It is possible to specify multiple upstream URLs per stream.
+These will be tested in a round-robin fashion, with the first successful one being used.
+If a connection is terminated, all URLs will be tried again after a delay.
+If the delay is 0, the stream will stay offline.

 ## Testing